 In this new version the same thing is said, but also leaves some interpretation to the reader, which in a way I like to do for the reader.
 Give the reader something they can connect with in their own way.

-That is the basic way of doing the Haiku that I do.
+That is the basic way I usually like to write Haiku but often times veer off into another message.
 It is fun, challenging, and an art.
 I am not saying I am an artist, but I do believe those who can do it well are.
 I am still a finger painter in this world, but I enjoy staining my fingers in the ink.

 For other types of Haiku click and read-Haiku, Tanka, and Haibun.
 It’s all poetry to me.
 Learn the difference.